rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

             )

 ### Numeric field comparisons in property bag models
-Because, internally, property bag models store all their values in the same column, this column is defined as `varchar`, which means that number comparisons do not work as you would expected.
-If you need to perform order comparisons on a numeric field in a property bag model, use CAST to convert the value to a number of the desired type:
+Because Property Bag models internally store all their values in the same column, this column is defined as `varchar`, which means that a number comparisons might not work as expected.
+To perform order comparisons on a numeric field in a Property Bag model, use CAST to convert the value to a number of the desired type:

     :::ruby
     @accts = Account.find(:all,